UPDATE 2: The final recipe I’ve settled on!

 Recipe #5: DesignDazzle

 Recipe #6: Food Network: Sandra Lee

 Recipe #8: Picturing Disney

 Harry Potter Butterbeer Recipe Matrix:

-I appreciate the variety of recipes, although it seems all but one use Cream Soda.
+I appreciate the variety of recipes, although it seems all but one use Cream Soda (Note: the newer recipe in the paragraph above does not have cream soda).
 Like all good recipes, the better quality cream soda one uses, the better.
 Only 4 recipes use alcohol.
-Don’t be put off by recipe #7′s amounts; that recipe makes many servings.
+Don’t be put off by recipe #7’s amounts; that recipe makes many servings.

 Some of these ingredients look challenging to find: Butterscotch schnapps?
 Vanilla butter nut flavoring (very specific!)?
 I’ve never used meringue powder before, have you?